eayvali/Pose-Estimation-for-Sensor-Calibration/README.md

 ![UKF pseudocode](./Figures/UKF_eqn.png)

 ## State Representation
 State parametrization is also very important.
 See the summary table below.
 I highly recommend reading [2] and [3] to understand representations of rotations.
 The KF implementations here uses so3 parameters to represent rotation.
+I also recommend reading [4], which formulates the problem using dual-quaternions.
 Last but not least, remember to check the consistency of the filter to make sure the filter is doing its job.

 ![Representations of Rotation](./Figures/Rotation_representations.png)